MedStuForever/MedStuForever/README.md

-- 👋 Hi, I’m @MedStuForever
+- 👋 Hi, I’m @MedStuForever.
-- 👀 I’m interested in Medicine and Short Track Speed Skating
+- 👀 I’m interested in Medicine, Neuroscience and Short Track Speed Skating.
-- 🌱 I’m currently learning SVM and some basic machine learning knowledge
+- 🌱 I’m currently learning SVM and some basic machine learning knowledge.
 - 💞️ I’m looking to collaborate on ... nothing.
 I am still learning.
 - 📫 How to reach me: Don't.
+I'm not a good coder.
 - 😄 Pronouns: She/her.
 - ⚡ Fun fact: Not a good coder yet.